 Krste is SiFive’s Chief Architect and a co-founder.
-Krste is also a Professor in the EECS Department at the University of California, Berkeley, where he is Director of the ASPIRE Lab.
+Krste is also a Professor in the EECS Department at the University of California, Berkeley, where he is Director of the ADEPT Lab.
 Krste leads the RISC‑V ISA project at Berkeley, and is Chairman of the RISC-V Foundation.
 He is an ACM Distinguished Scientist and an IEEE Fellow.
 Krste received his PhD from UC Berkeley, and a BA in Electrical and Information Sciences from the University of Cambridge.

 Andrew serves as SiFive’s Chief Engineer and co-founder.
 Andrew received his PhD in Computer Science from UC Berkeley, where, weary of the vagaries of existing instruction set architectures, he co-designed the RISC-V ISA and the first RISC-V microprocessors with Yunsup Lee.
 Andrew is one of the main contributors to the open-source RISC-V based Rocket chip generator and the Chisel project.
 Andrew also has an MS from UC Berkeley and a BSE from Duke University.

-Jack is currently Vice President of Product and Business Development at SiFive.
+Jack is currently Vice President of Product Marketing at SiFive.
 Prior to SiFive, Jack held a variety of senior business development, product management, and product marketing roles at both NVIDIA and Marvell, with a long track record of very successful, large scale design wins.
 Jack started his career as a frontend design engineer, with a focus on CPU architecture and design.
 Jack received his BS degree in Electrical Engineering and Computer Science from UC Berkeley.

 Han is SiFive’s Chief Engineer for Chip Implementations and Methodology.
 During his eleven years at Synopsys, Han personally implemented and taped out multitude of chips including ARM’s first DVFS system, as well as helping to build the Mixed Signal IP Group and the IP chip factory.
 As Implementations Prime Lead, he led the digital implementation, integration, and test-chip teams that were responsible for dozens of tape-outs per year.
 Post Synopsys, Han was Principal Methodologist at ARM and created design methodologies that allowed for the tape-out of dozens of chips at ARM.